Kristanna Loken: Early life

-Loken was born October 8, 1979, with some sources giving her place of birth as Ghent, New York, and others stating that she was born in a Norwegian community in Wisconsin.
-She is the daughter of two full-blooded Norwegian parents: Rande (née Porath), a model, and Merlin "Chris" Loken, a writer, apple farmer, and former Broadway and Hollywood actor.
-Loken is of Norwegian descent from her great-grandparents, and her grandparents also spoke Norwegian.
+Loken was born October 8, 1979, in Ghent, Columbia County, New York, to parents from a Norwegian community in Wisconsin.
+She is the daughter of Rande (née Porath), a model, and Merlin "Chris" Loken, a writer, apple farmer, and former Broadway and Hollywood actor.
+Loken has a sister named Tanya.
+Loken is of Norwegian and German descent from her great-grandparents, and her grandparents also spoke Norwegian.
 Regarding her ethnic heritage, Loken indicated in a 2003 interview that she calls herself both Norwegian and American, saying, "We follow many of the Norwegian traditions...the holidays, especially at Christmas.
 This is something I hope to keep going when I have a family of my own."
 In a 2006 interview she also mentioned German heritage, stating, "I do have Norwegian blood, with a little bit of German in there."
 She grew up in a town in Upstate New York, and took her first trip to Norway at age 12.